EllenRushe/CANDE-CP/README.md

+**Issues and pull requests are temporarily disabled/can't be granted for a number of weeks as the maintainer is away.**

 # Deep Contextual Novelty Detection with Context Prediction.
 Implementation of *"Deep Contextual Novelty Detection with Context Prediction"*.
 ## Requirements installation